raspberrypilearning/addons-guide/picamera.md

 ![](images/enabled.png)

-You can then use the camera from the terminal to take photos and videos
+You can then activate the camera from the terminal to take photos and videos using:

 ``` bash
 raspistill -o cam.jpg